ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ```

 While the second form is more verbose, one advantage is that it is "archivable" as it does not require Internet access for retrieving the `@context` permalink.
 Tools consuming or archiving RO-Crate MAY replace by-reference `@context` URIs with an embedded context by using version-specific hard-coded contexts, see <https://github.com/ResearchObject/ro-crate/releases>

+To check which RO-Crate version is used (in terms of properties and types expected), clients SHOULD check the property `conformsTo` on the _RO-Crate Metadata File Descriptor_ rather than the value of `@context`.

 RO-Crate consumers SHOULD NOT do the opposite substitution from an embedded context, but MAY use the [JSON-LD flattening](https://www.w3.org/TR/json-ld-api/#flattening-algorithm) algorithm with _compaction_ to a referenced _RO-Crate JSON-LD context_.